 It's our mission at Environmental Working Group to use the power of information to protect human health and the environment.
 EWG's Skin Deep database gives you practical solutions to protect yourself and your family from everyday exposures to chemicals.
-We launched Skin Deep in 2004 to create online safety profiles for cosmetics and personal care products.
+We launched Skin Deep in 2004 to create online profiles for cosmetics and personal care products and their potential hazards and health concerns.
 Our aim is to fill in where industry and government leave off.
 Companies are allowed to use almost any ingredient they wish.
 The U.S. government doesn't review the safety of products before they're sold.
 Our staff scientists compare the ingredients on personal care product labels and websites to information in nearly 60 toxicity and regulatory databases.
-Now in its eighth year, EWG's Skin Deep database provides you with easy-to-navigate safety ratings for a wide range of products and ingredients on the market.
-At about one million page views per month, EWG's Skin Deep is the world's largest personal care product safety guide.
+Now in its eighth year, EWG's Skin Deep database provides you with easy-to-navigate ratings for a wide range of products and ingredients on the market.

-Skin Deep contains information and online safety assessments for:
+Skin Deep contains information and online hazard assessments for:

 Below we describe the data sources and the methodology we use to construct Skin Deep's linked databases of ingredients, products, brands, companies, hazards, testing availability, and regulatory status.